gardener/gardener/docs/usage/shoot_serviceaccounts.md

 > [!CAUTION]
 > If you change from the default issuer to a managed issuer, all previously issued tokens will still be valid/accepted.
-> However, if you change from a custom `issuer` `A` to a managed issuer, then you have to add `A` to the `acceptedIssuers` so that previously issued tokens are not invalidated.
+> However, if you change from a custom `issuer` `A` to a managed issuer, then you have to add `A` to the `.spec.kubernetes.kubeAPIServer.serviceAccountConfig.acceptedIssuers` so that previously issued tokens are not invalidated.
 > Otherwise, the control plane components as well as system components and your workload pods might fail.
 > You can remove `A` from the `acceptedIssuers` when all currently active tokens have been issued solely by the managed issuer.
 > This can be ensured by using [projected token volumes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) with a short validity, or by rolling out all pods.